bkleinen/bkleinen.github.io/classes/ss2020/info2/labs/lab-04.md

 ## Assignment

 ### Step 1: Client sends messages to Server
 1. Start your chatterbox by writing a method that listens for a Socket connection on a port.
-This is your chatterbox server.
-For now, just echo what you have read to the console to see it working.
+This is your Chatterbox server.
+For now, just echo what you have read to the console.
 2. Now write a client that connects to it and writes to a port.
 3. Test your methods on your own machine.
-4. Share your computer name and port with others and see whether you can chat with each other.

 ### Step 2: Server can send message
-5. Extend your Server such that you can enter messages on the Server side as well, and extend your Client to receive and Display those messages.
+4. Extend your Server such that you can enter messages on the Server side as well, and extend your Client to receive and Display those messages.

 ### Step 3: Simultaneous sending and receiving
-6. Now extend your Chatterbox such that it can *simultaneously* receive and send messages using Java Threads.
+5. Now extend your Chatterbox such that it can *simultaneously* receive and send messages using Java Threads.

 ## For the bored:
+6. Share your computer name and port with others and see whether you can chat with each other.
+You will need to configure your firewall for that.
 7. Remember that support desk application we had?
 Well, can you set it up so that your server listens for someone to type something, feeds it into the support desk, gets the support desk answer back and returns that to the person asking?
 8. Read up on Eliza and see if you can make a chatterbox "shrink" (psychiatrist).
 9. Create a Chat Server that can handle connections from more than one client using one Thread for each connected client.

 ## Lab Report / What to turn in
 All info on the lab reports can be found on the [Labs](https://bkleinen.github.io/classes/ss2020/info2/labs/) page.

-Additional requirements for this lab:
-* Answer the following questions:  When chatting with others, what works, what doesn't?
-Discuss.